Insurance Companies Exploit Public Prejudice Against Motorcycles

 Speaking with the Insurance Company in the Absence of Your Attorney is Not Advisable

-We always advise our clients to never speak to insurance companies, because those adjusters are trained to get you to say things that are going to be damaging to your case, and to say things that have legal meaning, and you’re completely unaware of it at the time.
+I always advise my clients to never speak to insurance companies, because those adjusters are trained to get you to say things that are going to be damaging to your case, and to say things that have legal meaning, and you’re completely unaware of it at the time.
 Sometimes insurance company adjusters will plant things into your head when the recording is off, and then turn on the recorder and get you to say things you had no intention of saying.
 They were just fed to you, and often those words have legal meanings that can gut your case.

 Interviewer: They would probably record me saying something that they might use out of context or something like that, right?